robocomp/robocomp/doc/FAQ.md

 ## What is Robocomp?

 Robocomp is an Open-Source Robotics Framework, where you can simulate, model and program your own robots, in a C.O.P (Component Oriented Programming) enviroment.
 You can create components and share them with the community.
-Components communicate with each other via [Ice](https://doc.zeroc.com/ice/3.7/introduction), a framework for building distributed applications.
+Components communicate with each other via Ice [[1](https://doc.zeroc.com/ice/3.7/introduction)], a framework for building distributed applications.
+Simulation is done with RCIS, the built-in simulator.

-Robocomp was presented with the publication of [this paper](https://www.researchgate.net/publication/262179907_RoboComp_A_Tool-Based_Robotics_Framework_Lecture_Notes_in_Computer_Science).
+Robocomp was presented with the publication of the paper: "Robocomp: A Tool-Based Robotics Framework" [[2](https://www.researchgate.net/publication/262179907_RoboComp_A_ToolBased_Robotics_Framework_Lecture_Notes_in_Computer_Science)].
 You can see more projects from Robolab, the investigation team from Universidad de Extremadura that created and currently maintains Robocomp [here](robolab.unex.es) (some of the information is in Spanish).

 ## What to do if you are new to the project and want to help?